TianXie1999/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

 I am a senior data science major at University of Michigan, Ann Arbor.
-I finished my first two years of college in School of Mathematics of Sun Yat-sen Univeristy and then transfered.
+I finished my first two years of college in School of Mathematics of Sun Yat-sen Univeristy and then transfered to Michigan.
 My research interests include statistical learning applications on interdisciplinary fields such as finance and biology.
 I have worked as research assistant for several projects on quantitative finance, portfolio management, and disease progression analysis.
-I really look foward to doing further researches as a graduate student.
+I hope to advance my research in these fields during my graduate study.

+During Spare time, I love writing Chinese Calligraphy, jogging and reading fiction novels.